skip to main content

 Our network of over 70 routine water quality sites on Hawke’s Bay rivers and streams provides us with a picture of habitat and water quality.
 We use this data for State of the Environment reporting as the life within a waterway reflects the wider area - upstream and downstream - and tells us about conditions over previous months (e.g. flood or drought).

-We report on the life supporting capacity of our rivers and lakes each year - see our report cards - and work with our community on solutions to any problems we find.
+We report on the life supporting capacity of our rivers and lakes each year, and work with our community on solutions to any problems we find.

 Our Regional Council staff check for: